KO Queen – Coach raves about Shauna O’Keefe’s ‘unbelievable’ power - Irish Boxing

 The former world title champion and famed West Ham United fan says the Clonmel BC graduate will live up to her ‘Hammer’ ring monkier and be a knockout pro success.

-The Matchroom Gym coach, who will coach and co manage O’Keefe alongside Robbie Flynn, believes the reigning Irish Elite Champion at 63kgs has the talent to win world titles and points out she has the power to blaze and explosive trail to the top.
+The Matchroom Gym coach, who will coach and co-manage O’Keefe, believes the reigning Irish Elite Champion at 63kgs has the talent to win world titles and points out she has the power to blaze an explosive trail to the top.

 The former British and Commonwealth title holder inadvertently confirmed the knockout sparring stories are true and said O’Keefe will bring a different level of power to the women’s game.